Geoffrey Prime

-Geoffrey Arthur Prime (born 21 February 1938) is a former British spy who disclosed information to the Soviet Union while working for the Royal Air Force and later for the Government Communications Headquarters (GCHQ), a British intelligence agency responsible for signals intelligence during the 1960s and '70s.
-Prime was convicted in the early 1980s under charges of espionage and child sexual abuse.
-He was sentenced to a total of 38 years imprisonment, and released from prison in 2001.
+Geoffrey Arthur Prime (born 21 February 1938) is a former British spy who worked for the Royal Air Force as well as the Government Communications Headquarters (GCHQ).
+While working for these organizations, Prime disclosed information to the Soviet Union.
+He was convicted in the early 1980s under charges of espionage and child sexual abuse.
+He was sentenced to a total of 38 years' imprisonment but was released from prison in 2001.

 Life

 Prime grew up in Staffordshire.
-After attending St Joseph's College,Stoke-on-Trent and having satisfactorily completed O-levels in languages, he became a junior wages clerk at a factory.
-In 1956, he was selected for National Service in the Royal Air Force (RAF).
+After attending St. Joseph's College, Stoke-on-Trent, and having satisfactorily completed O-levels in languages, he became a junior wages clerk at a factory.
+In 1956, he was selected for national service in the Royal Air Force (RAF).
 Due to colour blindness, he became a store man in the RAF.
 He was later sent to learn Russian at the Joint Services School for Linguists (JSSL) in Crail, Scotland.
-He was appointed as an acting sergeant after having demonstrated proficiency in Russian.
-However, he resumed duties as a store man after failing an advanced Russian course at the University of London three months after his enrollment in the course, and was subsequently demoted.
+He was appointed as an acting sergeant after having demonstrated proficiency in the language.
+However, he resumed duties as a store man after failing an advanced Russian course at the University of London three months after his enrolment in the course, and was subsequently demoted.